matinjiri/ncipher1.2upgrade-backend/README.md

-Here's a well-structured README template for your NodeJS NYX Cipher Backend App:

----

 # **NodeJS NYX Cipher Backend App**

 This is the backend API for currency conversion using the `currencylayer` API to convert between various cryptocurrencies and fiat currencies.

 ## **Technologies Used**

-- **Node.js**: JavaScript runtime for building the backend.
-- **Express.js**: Web framework for Node.js.
 - **Axios**: Promise-based HTTP client for making API requests.
-- **dotenv**: Loads environment variables from a `.env` file into `process.env`.

 ## **Features**